Rtilbury/titan-public-docs/Getting-started.md

 Fully traceable and explainable

-Designed for 2026 EU/UK AI regulatory compliance
+Designed to align with future 2026 EU/UK AI regulations

 Titan-X is NOT: